 SUSAN W. TURNBULL has dedicated over 40 years to community activism, civil rights, political organizing and creating opportunities for everyday people to access their government.
 She has worked in a variety of governmental, non-profit, business and political positions, including Vice Chair of the Democratic National Committee, Chairwoman of the Maryland Democratic Party, a senior advisor and grant consultant to several members of Congress, owner of an interior space planning company and service on various charitable boards.

-Susan has served as Chair of The Jewish Council for Public Affairs and Jewish Women International, as well as a board member and officer of the Jewish Social Service Agency of Metropolitan Washington, and on the national board of Hillel: the Foundation for Jewish Campus Life.
-Currently, she is an active member of the boards of the Center for American Politics and Citizenship at the University of Maryland and the Jewish Community Relations Council of Greater Washington.
+Susie has served as Chair of The Jewish Council for Public Affairs and Jewish Women International, as well as a board member and officer of the Jewish Social Service Agency of Metropolitan Washington, and on the national board of Hillel: the Foundation for Jewish Campus Life.
+Currently, she is an active member of the Jewish Community Relations Council of Greater Washington board.

 She has worked for over 20 years as an interior designer concentrating on projects for non-profit organizations and from 1995 to 1999, Susan served as a member and chair of the Montgomery County Board of Appeals where she helped to navigate solutions to various land use issues.

-The youngest of three children, Susan grew up in Cleveland Heights, Ohio.
-Susan’s father was a Polish immigrant who worked as a taxicab driver.
+The youngest of three children, Susie grew up in Cleveland Heights, Ohio.
+Susie’s father was a Polish immigrant who worked as a taxicab driver.
 Her mother worked as a retail sales clerk.
-Susan and her brothers were the first generation of their family to attend college.
+Susie and her brothers were the first generation of their family to attend college.

 She holds a B.A. from Marymount University in Interior Design as well as an M.S. in Urban Studies from the University of Maryland and a B.S.
 Magna Cum Laude from The College of Community Service at the University of Cincinnati.